K-NEHA/Stepin_embedded-project/1_Requirements/Readme.md

 ACTIVITY-4:
 ==========
----> In Activity-4 in other cases LED light turn off.
+---> In Activity-4 To display the temperature